|

 Ministry (diplomatic service).

-In the table below, the only known wiring of the wheels of the Swiss Air Force
+In the table below, the only known wiring of the rotors of the Swiss Air Force

 are given.
 The wiring of the other services are unknown to us.